Are you ready to come home to yourself?

 Education, training, certifications

-Since returning to my hometown of Santa Barbara, I am working as a psychotherapist in private practice under Dr. Ari Goldstein's supervision.
+I look forward to walking alongside you as we explore what growth and healing can look like for you.Upon earning my PsyD in 2024, I supervision.
 I also teach meditation twice weekly on Zoom and lead retreats through Mindful Heart Programs and Yoga Soup, incorporating mindfulness practices inspired by teachers like Tara Brach, Jack Kornfield, Kristin Neff, and my mother, Radhule Weininger.

 Let’s get in touch.